Contents

 Credit by Assessment is a means to gain credit for courses offered at Southeastern University by demonstrating knowledge of the course content.
 Students enrolled at Southeastern University who wish to attempt credit by examination or other appropriate assessments, or to challenge a course in which they are enrolled, may petition the Department Chair or Dean of the college for the opportunity to demonstrate competency in the usual material covered in the course.
 The petition must be approved by the Department Chair or Dean of the college.
 The Department Chair and/or Dean of the college will determine if a standardized test is appropriate.
 The testing instrument will become part of the student’s academic record.

 For the successful petition, the examination or assessment will be scheduled at the convenience of the Office of Testing and Proctoring Services.
 At the equivalent minimum grade of “C” earned on the examination or assessment, a grade of “CR” will be recorded on the student’s academic record for the subject tested.
 Credit by Assessment fees must be paid prior to test administration/assessment evaluation.
 Credit by Assessment forms are available in the Office of the Registrar.
-A maximum of 45 semester hours of credit may be earned through any combination of the following: AP, CLEP, IB, Military, Credit by Assessment, Credit by Examination or Specialized Training/Certification that are approved by the Registrar.
+A maximum of 90 semester hours of credit toward a Bachelor’s degree and 45 semester hours of credit toward an Associate’s degree may be earned through any combination of the following: AP, CLEP, IB, Military, Credit by Assessment, Credit by Examination or Specialized Training/Certification that the Registrar approves.

 Prior Learning Assessment